anthony-iacono/whats-cookin/docs/README.md

 # What's Cookin'?
 Starter Kit

+****
+Overview of project and goals
+Overview of technologies used, your code architecture, challenges, wins, and any other reflections Screenshots/gifs of your app
+****

 The details of this project are outlined in the <a href="https://frontend.turing.edu/projects/What%27sCookin-PartOne.html" target="\__blank">project spec</a>.

 ## Set Up